ipspace/netlab/docs/module/eigrp.md

 The following interfaces are also configured as passive EIGRP interfaces:

 * Interfaces with **role** set to **passive**.
-* Interfaces connected to links that have a single router or routing daemon attached.
+* Interfaces connected to links with a single router or routing daemon attached.

 **Notes:**